aslamhus/DB/README.md

 ### Configuring your database

-In order to connect to your database, you'll need to set your database configuration in env variables.
+**DB** configures your database settings using environment variables.
+To set those up you'll need to install `vlucas/phpdotenv` and create a .env file with your database name, host, username and password.

 #### 1. install vlucas/phpdotenv